lmg8/Itinerary-App/README.md

 # ACCOUNT CREATION

 Here, the new user can create an account by filling in the appropriate fields.
-Their profile picture can be set later in the settings menu.

-*Note: Currently, after creating the account, it leads you to the hardcoded user page.
-In the full release it should fill in the appropriate details.*
+After creating a user, you will need to sign in again with your newly created account.

 # USER VIEWS